Logius-standaarden/BOMOS-Stelsels/ch01_Afsprakenstelsels_EN.md

 This layout is also known as the ‘four corner’ model.
 In this case, via their own broker, end users are connected to other participants in the framework.
 Remember: there are also other possible configurations within a trust framework, such as a central facility (3-corner) or an additional branch for example for transaction-driven accounting information (5-corner).

-## How can BOMOS be deployed as best practice for the management of trust frameworks?
+## How can BOMOS be deployed as Best Practice for the Management of Trust Frameworks?
 Trust frameworks cannot existing without standards...
 Standards are the foundation on which interoperability and cooperation are made possible.
 It appears to be a combination of standards with one important addition: in the case of a framework, agreements are also reached on operational aspects of cooperation for the supply of a product or service.

 To a considerable extent, the management of a trust framework and of a standard are closely related, making BOMOS ideally applicable in this broader scope.
 The BOMOS activities are also clearly recognisable and usable within frameworks, with the occasional exception or deviation.
 As with the management of a standard, in trust frameworks there are activities aimed at organising the operation, further development and management of central provisions, support for connecting to the framework and promoting use.